 I can guarantee that you will not be let down if you choose this classic Las Vegas hotel and casino as your hotel of choice.

+If you are interested in finding out about more downtown Las Vegas hotels, check out two more here.
 Do you have more hotels on Fremont Street that I may have missed?
 Let me know in the comments!